finalwebsites/backup4wp/README.md

 ## Update notes

+*3rd April 2022*
+If you like to download your backups, it's necessary now to set the constant variable to "true" inside the file "func.php".
+Most people doesn't need the download feature.
+This modification is temproray solution until we find a better way to do this on the options page.

+*19th March 2022*
+The email sender name is now the domain name.
+That makes it easier to recognize the email message in your inbox if you use the Backup4WP tool for multiple websites.

 *30th January 2021*
 The directory structure for single backup is changed.
 The site files are stored in a separate directory now. **Remove old backups before you update to the latest version of Backup4WP.
 The restore function will not work with old backups.** Beside the new directory structure, we added a new feature: Downloads.
 Now you can download your entire backup as one ZIP file.
 The structure of the ZIP file is compatible with the site import function in Local (by Flywheel).